465 Preventing Falls in the

 This Legal Nurse podcast is full of practical solutions to the ever-present problem of patients falling.
 Whether you work in a nursing home or with cases of falling as an LNC, you’ll find much valuable information here

-Join me in this episode of Legal Nurse Podcast to learn about Preventing Falls in the Nursing Home – Sharon Banks Tarr
+Join me in this episode of Legal Nurse Podcast to learn about Preventing Falls in the Nursing Home – Sharon Banks

 • Are falls still an issue in long-term and assisted living facilities?